CSCfi/csc-user-guide/docs/data/sensitive-data/single-register-permit.md

 [![SD Apply "Applications" tab](images/apply/apply_state.png)](images/apply/apply_state.png)

-#### 5. Finalise the linkage of the data and your CSC project
+#### 5. Finalize the linkage of the data and your CSC project
 Once your application has been approved, you will receive a notification and further instructions via email.
-In addition, you need to export the application as a PDF-file from SD Apply and send it to the CSC service desk to finalise the linkage of your data and the CSC project created for you.
+In addition, you need to export the application as a PDF-file from SD Apply and send it to the CSC service desk to finalize the linkage of your data and the CSC project created for you.
 ___

 ### Access the data with SD Desktop